 Our primary business objective is to provide an attractive return to our unitholders by focusing on business results, maximizing distributions through organic growth and pursuing accretive growth opportunities through acquisitions of mineral, royalty, overriding royalty, net profits and similar interests from Diamondback and from third parties.
 Our initial assets consisted of mineral interests in oil and natural gas properties in the Permian Basin in West Texas, substantially all of which are leased to working interest owners who bear the costs of operation and development.
-Diamondback contributed these assets, which it acquired in September 2013 from a third party for cash, to us upon the closing of our initial public offering of common units on June 23, 2014.
+Diamondback contributed these assets to us upon the closing of our initial public offering on June 23, 2014.